linode/docs/docs/platform/api/using-the-linode-cli.md

 ## Examples

-This section will review some common examples relating to Linodes, Domains, Block Storage Volumes, NodeBalancers, and account details.
+This section reviews some common examples related to Linodes, Domains, Block Storage Volumes, NodeBalancers, and account details.

 ### Linodes